Vince Shorb

-Vince Shorb, born in Brentwood, California, is CEO of the National Financial Educators Council in Huntington Beach, California, United States.
-This organization is a national organization that provides financial literacy resources and is an advocate for financial literacy.
+Vince Shorb, is an American educator and campaigner for financial literacy.
+He founded and is the CEO of the National Financial Educators Council in Huntington Beach, California, United States.
+A national organization that provides financial literacy resources and is an advocate for financial literacy.

-He is the creator of the Financial EduNation Campaign and the American Dream Movement Student Loan Debt Campaign.
+He is also the creator of the Financial EduNation Campaign and the American Dream Movement Student Loan Debt Campaign.
 He also leads the Financial EduNation statewide financial literacy initiative with Penn State Erie, the Behrend College.

+Career

+Shorb spent fifteen years in financial services working one-on-one with clients before moving to work on improving financial literacy.

 He developed the Money XLive Community Ambassador initiative which recruits celebrities and athletes to teach financial literacy to youth.

-He was instrumental in developing the NFEC's national financial education standards and the NFEC's College Prep Financial Education Standards.
+In 2014, Shorb was instrumental in developing the NFEC's national financial education standards and the NFEC's College Prep Financial Education Standards.

-He is also founder of Money XLive which is a live financial literacy event designed for young adults.
+In 2009 he founded the Money XLive which is a live financial literacy event designed for young adults.
 At the February 2009 event, Vince and his business partner of Money XLive brought Wilmer Valderrama, John Salley, Christian Hosoi, Brian Sumner, Tyler Christopher, Jessie Billauer and others to perform at the event.
 This event also had live bands, DJs and dance crews to entertain the audience while teaching financial literacy.

 He serves as lead instructor for the Certified Financial Education Instructor training program that served the Office of the Arizona Attorney General for their military financial literacy program.